andreicorpo/ubb_schedule/README.md

 # UBB M&CS Schedule
-##The app is still in development, but it is functional
+## The app is still in development, but it is functional from version 0.2

 UBB M&CS Schedule is an app which helps the students and teachers from the university of Babes Bolyai Mathematics and Computer Science check their schedule more easily.